 Yerba mate is a traditional drink made from the dried leaves of an evergreen holly, Ilex paraguariensis, a native plant of South America.

-This plant is found in the wild but is also cultivated on plantations.
+This plant is found in the wild, but it’s also cultivated on plantations.

 Drinking yerba mate tea is often a social event.

 Sharing this drink from a traditional gourd is a sign of friendship and bonding.

-Mate drinking has its own vocabulary, not unlike ordering a coffee at Starbucks!
+Mate drinking has its own vocabulary, not unlike ordering coffee drinks at Starbucks!